svbui/Home-Assistant-Flag-Protocol/README.md

 **Flag Protocol** is a custom integration for [Home Assistant](https://www.home-assistant.io/) that provides national flag day information for supported countries.
 The integration dynamically shows when flags should be flown at full mast, half mast, or with a banner—based on official protocols—and also counts down to the next official flag day.

+The background of this integration is that I found I was not the only one looking sensors to tell me when to flag.
+Hence I decided to create a Dutch Flag Protocol integration.
+After short deliberation with a co-worker we came to the conclusion it made sense to create a more generic Flag Protocol integration with multi country support.

+## Assumtions and choices
+Due to almost no countries having a public API for the flag protocol, the dates are hardcoded.
+Yet due to the setup with a separate file for each country it is still easy to maintain.

+In general I have kept in mind that the flag should only be flown during daylight (expect for when well litt on both sides), as this is the case for most countries.
+There is however some flexibility to it with a set time instead of relying on `sun.sun` elevation.

+Election days are excluded, some countries will allow you to flag during election days (Belgium, Sweden), some don't (The Netherlands).
+However there is in general no logic to when it is election day.

+Dates and flag position should be confirmed by official government websites.

 ---

 ## ✨ Features